The Best Cannabis Grow Lights for Your Home Grow

 High-intensity discharge grow lights, or HIDs, were initially developed to light large indoor public spaces, such as stadiums, concert halls, and arenas.

-However, horticulturists soon discovered they are very effective for growing plants like marijuana.
+However, horticulturists soon discovered they are very effective for growing plants like cannabis.
 In fact, HIDs have become the go-to choice for indoor cannabis cultivation for many cultivators.
 This is because they are relatively inexpensive while providing the significant amounts of light and heat necessary for bigger cannabis yields.

 There are two types of lightbulbs for HIDs used for weed grow lights: